simskij/awesome-software-architecture/readme.md

 - [The Phoenix Project, by Gene Kim et al](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592) - Business novel about IT, Devops and helping your Business win :orange_book:.
 - [Keep CALMS and carry on](https://dwpdigital.blog.gov.uk/2019/03/25/keep-calms-and-carry-on-how-we-do-devops/) - How BPDTS use the CALMS model as a reference for their devops adaptations.
 - [Chaos Engineering at Netfix](https://www.youtube.com/watch?v=6ilMZqKdMMU) - Chaos Engineering is a new discipline within Software Engineering, building confidence in the behavior of distributed systems at scale 🎥.
+- [Adidas DevOps Maturity Framework](https://github.com/adidas/adidas-devops-maturity-framework) - Based in the C.A.L.M.S. definition of DevOps, the framework defines a set of capabilities and guidelines that when adopted, increases efficiency, effectiveness and happiness of the team.
 ## Bonus

 - [How to learn software design and architecture - a roadmap](https://www.freecodecamp.org/news/software-design/) - Additional things helpful to learn to get a firm understanding of software architecture.